Systemcluster/w3modmanager/README.md

 - Automatically detects the game installation path
 - Extracts and installs multiple mods in parallel
 - Requests mod information from Nexus Mods for manually installed mods
+- Imports the configuration from previous mod manager versions

 ## Source and Development

-Download the source and install the requirements with `pipenv install --python 3`.
-Python 3.8+ and Pipenv have to be installed.
+Download the source and install the requirements with `pdm install`.
+Python 3.11+ and `pdm` have to be installed.

-Afterwards run with `pipenv run invoke start`.
-To show the available build and test tasks run `pipenv run invoke --list`.
+Afterwards run with `pdm run invoke start`.
+To show the available build and test tasks run `pdm run invoke --list`.